 A majority of individuals develop at least one cavity in their smile during their lifetimes.
 They are then familiar with the treatment for this early stage of tooth decay: dental fillings.

 A cavity will not go away on its own, but when your dentist gets rid of one, it cannot reform.
 But did you know that it is possible to develop another cavity underneath a filling if you do not take good care of your dental work?
-Levesque Dentistry, a dentist’s office located in Nashua, NH, elaborates on the formation, treatment, and prevention of recurrent tooth decay.
+Levesque Dentistry, a dental office in Nashua, NH, elaborates on the formation, treatment, and prevention of recurrent tooth decay.

 What Is Recurrent Tooth Decay?